justerhan/nuxt3-starter-codyhouse/README.md

-# Nuxt3 + CodyHouse starter
+# Nuxt3 + CodyHouse starter (using Codyframe)

 Kick off your project with this boilerplate.
 This starter ships with the main Nuxt 3 configuration files you might need to get up and running blazing fast with the blazing fast app generator for Vue paired with the [CodyFrame CSS framework](https://codyhouse.co/ds/get-started).
-Include CodyHouse [components](https://codyhouse.co/ds/components) easily by following their directions on using [components with Vue](https://codyhouse.co/blog/post/using-the-codyhouse-components-with-vue-jst).
+Include CodyHouse [components](https://codyhouse.co/ds/components) easily by following the directions below (see step 4).

 ## 🚀 Quick start